 The Aesthetic Movement was often parodied and ridiculed by the media.
-They made fun of the messy haired, red-heads so often portrayed in Aesthetic art as well as the hedonistic cult of beauty so beloved of the movement.
+Critics made fun of the messy haired, red-heads so often portrayed in Aesthetic art as well as the hedonistic cult of beauty so beloved of the movement.

 Several members of the group were criticized for their Catholic sympathies in a time when British society was anti-Catholic.
 The Oxford Movement, aligned with the Pre Raphaelites, believed that the Anglican Church was too secular and yearned for a return to the beautiful rituals of the past.
-The Cristian Social Union angered certain segments of British society by calling for just wages and improved industrial working conditions.
+The Christian Social Union angered certain segments of British society by calling for just wages and improved industrial working conditions.

-The Aesthetic Movement was no longer a revolutionary concept but inspired fashion designers of the late 19th and early 20th centuries including Martiano Fortuny, Paul Poiret, and let to Art Nuveau and the Arts and Crafts Movement.
+The Aesthetic Movement was no longer a revolutionary concept but inspired fashion designers of the late 19th and early 20th centuries including Martiano Fortuny, Paul Poiret, and led to Art Nuveau and the Arts and Crafts Movement.

 Beata Beatrix - by Rossetti (model Elizabeth Siddal)